 Please note: The title of the study should appear on the first page of the abstract, but the author’s name and other identifying information should appear ONLY on the cover sheet.

 Questions regarding this award should be directed to Jay Fogelman, (firstname.lastname@example.org), Chair of the ODRA Committee, on behalf of Co-chair, Dana Vedder-Weiss and members: Eunjin Bahng, Patricia Bills, Lisa Borgerding, Devasmita Chakraverty, Ellen Granger, Danielle Ferguson and Jamie N. Mikeska.

 Please send your abstract to Jay Fogelman (email@example.com), Chair of the committee.
-Nominations are due July 31, 2020.
+Nominations are due AUGUST 28, 2020 (revised deadline).
 Please put “ODRA” in the subject line of your email.
 We regret that the committee will not consider incomplete or late applications.